lundqvistr/manual_medfak_research_data/manual.md

 If the software you use allows such labels to be set, then your analyses will also be simplied with such labels since the output - tables and graphs - will make direct use of these labels in full text.

 ### Codes should be assigned explanations
 Categorical variables consist of markers for categories, such as age group.
 The data _can_ consist of text in full text, such as "25-64", "65-".
 It could alsoe be the case that you work with numerical values, in which case these values must be assigned explanations.
-The suggestions made for variables are valid or codes too: they should not be longer than needed, and and informative.
+The suggestions made for variables are valid or codes too: they should not be longer than needed, and informative.
 These codes are an important part of your [codebook](#create-and-maintain-a-codebook).

 If you work with spreadsheets, you could at least use comments.

 ### Variables measured at different points
-Given that the dataset is in a wide format (see [Wide or long format?](#wide-or-long-format), variables measures at different time points should be given excectly the same name, except for a (short) suffix.
+Given that the dataset is in a wide format (see [Wide or long format?](#wide-or-long-format), variables measured at different time points should be given exactly the same name, except for a (short) suffix.

 Bad example: `Hba1c_at_baseline`, `hba1c_at_3month_followup`, `hba1c_12_mon_fu`